Restrictions for $n$-Point Vertices in Higher-Spin Theories: The case

 with the obvious rules for addition and multiplication.
 As also $1\in M$, we can identify $\mathcal{R}$ via $r \mapsto \frac{r}{1}$ as subring of $M^{-1}\mathcal{R}$.
 The ideal $\mathcal{I}=\mathcal{I}_{S}+\mathcal{I}_{D}\subset \mathcal{R}$ can then be seen as a subset of $M^{-1}\mathcal{R}$ which generates an ideal $\mathcal{I}_{M}$ in $M^{-1}\mathcal{R}$.
 Using the embedding of $\mathcal{R}$ into $M^{-1}\mathcal{R}$, we have an induced map of the quotient rings,

 As we will argue below, this map is injective, and therefore we can characterise equivalence classes of vertices uniquely by equivalence classes in the ring of fractions.
 The crucial observation is now that in $M^{-1}\mathcal{R}$ many of the generators of the ideal become dependent, so that $\mathcal{I}_{M}$ has a simple set of generators.

 This section is structured as follows.
-In Section~\ref{sec:ideal} we find a simple set of generators for $\mathcal{I}_{M}$.
-This enables us to find a convenient representative of $[\mathcal{V}]$ in the quotient of the ring of fractions in Section~\ref{sec:using-equiv-relat}.
+In Section~\ref{sec:ideal} we find a simple set of generators for $\mathcal{I}_{M}$, which enables us to find a convenient representative of $[\mathcal{V}]$ in the quotient of the ring of fractions in Section~\ref{sec:using-equiv-relat}.
 We then impose gauge invariance in Section~\ref{sec:gener-restr-from}, which leads to strong restrictions on the vertex $\mathcal{V}$.
 In $d=3$, these restrictions completely rule out independent vertices (as reported in \cite{Fredenhagen:2019hvb}), in higher dimensions the restrictions are less strict, and we discuss them in Section~\ref{sec:restrictions}.
 In order to make the structure of this paper better accessible, we collect some proofs in Section~\ref{sec:proofs}.